ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/programming-projects/temperature-conversion.md

 return converted_temperature
 ```

-Once you have correctly resolved all of the `TODO` markers in the `squareroot`
+Once you have correctly resolved all of the `TODO` markers in the `converter`
 program, it should produce the expected output described in the previous
 section.